Bachelor of Science in Public Health (BSPH) in Environmental & Occupational Health

 - How to prevent harm to workers, property, the environment and the general public

-Students who graduate with the Bachelor of Science in Public Health with a concentration in Environmental and Occupational Health have the opportunity to work in:
+Students who graduate with a Bachelor of Science in Public Health with a concentration in Environmental and Occupational Health have the opportunity to work in:

 - Local, state and national public health workforces